cujojs/most/docs/api.md

 ####`stream.since(startSignal) -> Stream`
 ####`most.since(startSignal, stream) -> Stream`

 Create a new stream containing all events after `startSignal` emits an event.

-End signal value considerations:

-* if `startSignal` stream fires a normal event before `stream` ends then end signal value on the result stream will be the same as on the input stream.
+The result stream will end at the same time as the input stream ends.
+End signal value on the result stream will be the same as on input stream.
-* if `startSignal` stream fires a normal event after `stream` ends then end signal value on the result stream will be the last normal event from the input stream.
-* if `startSignal` does not emit any normal event, then the returned stream will not emit any normal event and will end as soon as `startSignal` ends with the end signal value of `startSignal`'s.

 ```
 stream:                    -a-b-c-d-e-f-|g|